| Our

 and that of the natural world are one in the same.
 We don't see

-and plants, reptiles, amphibians, arthropods, fish, crustaceans
+reptiles, amphibians, arthropods, fish, crustaceans and corals.

 Forty percent of all known species facing extinction are due to